f5devcentral/nginx_automation_examples/workflow guides/nginx-nic-napv5/Readme.md

 ## Support
 For support, please open a GitHub issue.
-Note, the code in this repository is community-supported and is not supported by F5 Networks.
+Note that the code in this repository is community-supported and is not supported by F5 Networks.

 ## Community Code of Conduct
 Please refer to the [F5 DevCentral Community Code of Conduct](code_of_conduct.md).